 II.
-Indiana's Laws Reserving Marriage for a Man and a Woman Are Not Invalid Expressions of Animus.
+The Texas Amendment Reserving Marriage for a Man and a Woman Is Not an Invalid Expression of Animus.

 None of these reasons behind our support for traditional marriage is rooted in hostility or animus.
 Each is sufficiently rational and legitimate to satisfy the Constitution.
 But we also want to underscore that allegations of animus play a sharply limited role in equal protection analysis.